vzt7/canvave/README.md

 [Canvave](https://canvave.com/) is a design platform for creating image or animation.

+I used to need to make posters, banners, and animations for some products, but most products so confusing for me, the heavy functions and materials dazzled me.
+I really need a a simple and clear interface and operation.
+So Canvave was born.
+You can create images/animations of any size (up to 3x resolution and 240FPS in the near future) on a simple panel.

 - 🪄 Easy for creating animations
 - 🎨 Good for any size images
 - 📦 Customize shapes/fonts/images
-- ⚡️ Export image (up to 3x resolution) and export animation as GIF/MP4 (up to 240 FPS)
+- ⚡️ Export image and export animation as GIF/MP4 for free
 - 🚀 AI feature is coming soon

 This repo is used to report issues or updates.